|Trip:||Kilimanjaro- All routes with Ireland's leading adventurer Company|

 Trekking – Moderate

-From 1,950 euro - including Mountain permits: contact us 1 free meet day also included Presentation on Fitness, Altitude, Training, Route, Food, Gear, Communication and a meet and greet the team.
-Open dicision on all other aspects of the expedition.
+From 2,050 euro - including Mountain permits: contact us 1 free meet day also included Presentation on Fitness, Altitude, Training, Route, Food, Gear, Communication and a meet and greet the team.
+Open decision on all other aspects of the expedition.

 Flights: We can also book flights for individuals or you could preferably join one of our Groups from Ireland, UK, Amsterdam, or Frankfurt.
 From €1150 pending dates of your expedition.

+We have had over 1500 people to the summit.
 Our expedition will take you on an adventure of a life time to climb Mt.
 Kilimanjaro, the ‘Roof of Africa’ with one of the world's leadings adventure companies and some of the most experienced and passionated guides from Ireland and Tanzania.
 Many companies underestimate this mountain and ascend too fast, leaving many of the team with altitude sickness, we allow 7 days to acclimatise and this maximises your chance of a successful summit attempt.
-We have over 1,500 of our team reaching the summit over the last 10 years with a 98% success rate.
+We have over 1,500 of our team reaching the summit over the last 14 years with a 98% success rate.
 You couldn’t be in better hands with Pat Falvey Irish & Worldwide Adventures to make your dream a reality.